6 Linear mixed models III

 x1 -0.035 -0.219 0.000 0.000

 We can see that the estimates of the variance components for district are the ones where there seems to be some estimation problems.
 Note that this is the factor that sits on top of the hierarchy and therefore it is the one that has the most uncertainty associated with it.
-This is a common problem with hierarchical models, where the top level of the hierarchy is the one that is most difficult to estimate.
+This is a common problem with nested random effects, where the top level of the hierarchy is the one that is most difficult to estimate.

 1. We can check the normality of the residuals using a QQ plot: